Winning First and Last Mile Delivery

 Brian Glick 21:51

-what else?
-Are you excited about?
+So what else are you excited about?
 What's kind of like the next thing that you're you're getting all pumped up about?

 Penelope Shaw 21:58

-Yeah, well, I mentioned that I think the winners and losers are gonna start emerging here over the next 235 years.
+Yeah, well, I mentioned that I think the winners and losers are gonna start emerging here over the next 2,3,5 years.
 And I think that will be very interesting to watch, but also, I hope, participate with one of the winners as they emerge.
 So I'm excited about that.
 I continue to have and have never lost the idealistic part of me where I believe that what we do provides access to people who might not have access to goods and services.
 Otherwise, if we didn't show up and do our jobs every day.
-And that is kind of, you know, creating a middle class might be is what that's about a new middle class, not just the United States, but globally.
+And that is kind of, you know, creating a middle class, maybe that's what that's about, a new middle class, not just the United States, but globally.
 So those are my idealistic things.
-And then I am super excited about EVs and AVS and the infrastructure that supports them and reducing the carbon footprint by 53%, which I think requires two out of every three vehicles that are put on the road in any class over the next 10 years to be electric.
+And then I am super excited about EV's and AV's and the infrastructure that supports them and reducing the carbon footprint by 53%, which I think requires two out of every three vehicles that are put on the road in any class over the next 10 years to be electric.

 Brian Glick 23:38